-- ▶ Converges to an extremum under $C^2$ assumption (quadratic convergence) - ► The choice of the initial point is critical; the method may diverge to a stationary point, which is not a minimizer.
+- Converges quickly to an extremum under rather strict conditions (see Theorem 2) - ► The choice of the initial point is critical; the method may diverge to a stationary point, which is not a minimizer.
 The method may also cycle. - ▶ If the second derivative is very small, close to the minimizer, the method can be very slow (the quadratic convergence is guaranteed only if the second derivative is non-zero at the minimizer and the constants depend on the second derivative).

-- The second derivative is not needed. - Superlinear (but not quadratic) convergence for an initial point close to a minimum.
+- The second derivative is not needed. - Superlinear (but not quadratic) convergence for an initial point close to a minimum (under rather strict conditions Theorem 3)